glassBead-tc/glassBead-001-atris/ai-assistant-context/ASSISTANTREADME.md

 These files are from the repo for Brace Sproul's LangGraph.js demo on YouTube for "Langtool," a multi-tool agent that can intelligently choose which API's to choose for a given query.
-The setup of his project is very similar to the one we will be using here.
+The setup of his project is very similar to the initial one we will be using here.

 Github repo for Brace's demo: https://github.com/bracesproul/langtool-template/tree/main Link to YouTube lecture: https://www.youtube.com/watch?v=xbZzJjBm6t4